artainmo/DevOps/cloud/README.md

 One hyperparameter is *max_depth* which refers to the tree depth.
 Too much depth can lead to overfitting.<br>
 It can be trained on a single-instance GPU such as P2 or P3 for faster training which can also be more cost effective.
 To use GPU, set *tree_method* hyperparameter to *gpu_hist*.

+SageMakers Seq2Seq algorithm takes as input a sequence of tokens and outputs a sequence of tokens.
+Machine translation, text summarization, speech to text, are common uses of this.
+It can be used both on RNNs and CNNs.<br>
+Its training data must be tokenized beforehand.
+Next to training and validation data, you also need to provide vocabulary files.
+Even on SageMaker, training for machine translation can take days.
+Else, pre-trained models are available and public training datasets too.<br>
+BLUE score and perplexity are well-suited for evaluating machine translation models.

 ## Resources
 [Udemy course - Ultimate AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>